Fogbank

 Fogbank (stylized as FOGBANK) is a code name given to a secret material used in the W76, W78 and W88 nuclear warheads that are part of the United States nuclear arsenal.
+The process to create Fogbank was lost by 2000, when it was needed for the refurbishment of old warheads.
+Fogbank was then reverse engineered by the National Nuclear Security Administration (NNSA), over a span of five years, and at the cost of tens of millions of dollars.

-Fogbank's precise nature is classified; in the words of former Oak Ridge general manager Dennis Ruddy, "The material is classified.
+Fogbank's precise nature is classified; in the words of former Oak Ridge National Laboratory general manager Dennis Ruddy, "The material is classified.
 Its composition is classified.
 Its use in the weapon is classified, and the process itself is classified."
+However, NNSA Administrator Tom D'Agostino disclosed the role of Fogbank in the weapon: "There's another material in the—it's called interstage material, also known as Fogbank".

 Department of Energy Nuclear Explosive Safety documents simply describe it as a material "used in nuclear weapons and nuclear explosives" along with lithium hydride (LiH) and lithium deuteride (LiD), beryllium (Be), uranium hydride (UH3), and plutonium hydride.

-However National Nuclear Security Administration (NNSA) Administrator Tom D'Agostino disclosed the role of Fogbank in the weapon: "There's another material in the—it's called interstage material, also known as Fogbank", and arms experts believe that Fogbank is an aerogel material which acts as an interstage material in a nuclear warhead; i.e., a material designed to become a superheated plasma following the detonation of the weapon's fission stage, the plasma then triggering the fusion-stage detonation.
+Arms experts believe that Fogbank is an aerogel material which acts as an interstage material in a nuclear warhead; i.e., a material designed to become a superheated plasma following the detonation of the weapon's fission stage, the plasma then triggering the fusion-stage detonation.

 History

-It has been revealed by unclassified official sources that Fogbank was originally manufactured in Facility 9404-11 of the Y-12 National Security Complex in Oak Ridge, Tennessee from 1975 until 1989, when the final batch of W76 warheads was completed.
-After that the facility was mothballed, and finally slated for decommissioning by 1993.
+It has been revealed by unclassified official sources that Fogbank was originally manufactured in Facility 9404-11 of the Y-12 National Security Complex in Oak Ridge, Tennessee, from 1975 until 1989, when the final batch of W76 warheads was completed.
+After that, the facility was deactivated and finally slated for decommissioning by 1993.
 Only a small pilot plant was left, which had been used to produce small batches of Fogbank for testing purposes.

 In 1996, the US government decided to replace, refurbish, or decommission large numbers of its nuclear weapons.
 Accordingly, the Department of Energy established a refurbishment program to extend the service lives of older nuclear weapons.
 In 2000, the NNSA specified a life-extension program for W76 warheads that would enable them to remain in service until at least 2040.

 It was soon realized that the Fogbank material was a potential source of problems for the program, as few records of its manufacturing process had been retained when it was originally manufactured in the 1980s, and nearly all staff members who had expertise in its production had either retired or left the agency.
-The NNSA briefly investigated sourcing a substitute for Fogbank, but eventually decided that since Fogbank had been produced previously, they would be able to repeat it.
+The NNSA briefly investigated sourcing a substitute for Fogbank but eventually decided that since Fogbank had been produced previously, they would be able to repeat it.
 Additionally, "Los Alamos computer simulations at that time were not sophisticated enough to determine conclusively that an alternate material would function as effectively as Fogbank," according to a Los Alamos publication.

-Manufacture involves the moderately toxic, highly volatile solvent acetonitrile, which presents a hazard for workers (causing three evacuations in March 2006 alone).